abakedapplepie/RealDeviceMap-tools/README.md

 ## rdm-tools.php
 ### Changes
-* spawnpoint color is different for verified despawn time
+* Spawnpoint color is different for verified despawn time
-* changed charset for db to utf8mb4
+* Changed charset for db to utf8mb4
-* adjusted date of last change of osm nest data
+* Adjusted date of last change of osm nest data
-* lighter tileset for better performance
+* Lighter tileset for better performance
-* included names for new gens, german names available
+* Included names for new gens, german names available

 ### Features
 * View/hide known gyms, stops, and spawnpoints